Mountaineering

 • Weather has caught many mountaineers out, either by directly putting them at greater risk, or by impacting decision-making to a point where bad calls are made.
 New Zealand's weather is more dynamic than many popular mountaineering destinations globally, and this can mean shorter and less frequent weather opportunities.
 Be mindful of the additional hazards that come with trying to squeeze a trip into a tight weather window.

-• Inexperience with crampons, or not putting them on when needed, has resulted in many fatalities.
+• Inexperience with crampons and ice axe.
+Not knowing how to use crampons and ice axe effectively or delaying using them can significantly increase your risk to unstoppable ‘slides for life’.
+These kind of accidents have resulted in many fatalities.
 Make sure you have the right equipment and know how to use it correctly.

-• Many falls which lead to a rescue or fatality were on the descent.
-These may have been due to inattention to the task and risks present (mentally switching off), fatigue, or not staying together with climbing partners.
+• Trips or falls on descent have lead to many rescues or fatalities These may have been due to a combination of factors such as inattention to the task at hand or the risks present (mentally switching off), fatigue, or separating from climbing partners.

-• Human Factors, especially commitment, scarcity, and expert halo heuristic traps are commonly present in the lead-up to mountaineering fatalities.
-Be able to recognise these traps, and know how to address them in the field.
+• Human Factors (also known as mental short cuts), especially commitment, scarcity, and expert halo are commonly present in the lead-up to mountaineering fatalities.
+Be able to recognise these traps, and know how to address them with your climbing partners in the field.

 Mountaineering is a high-risk outdoor activity that takes careful planning, training, and constant focus on the day.